GeostatsGuy/PGE383_SubsurfaceModeling/README.md

 * **The Hands-on Demos** are available in this repository [Coure Workflows and Demonstrations GitHub](https://github.com/GeostatsGuy)

-The Python Jupyter workflow links are provided in the lecture videos.
-The workflows will come from my PythonNumericalDemos and ExcelNumericalDemos repositories.
+* **Project Updates**, written project updates available here [Written Updates](https://github.com/GeostatsGuy/PGE383_SubsurfaceModeling/tree/master/Updates) and [Oral Updates](https://www.youtube.com/watch?v=0g1g3gtHYSE&list=PLG19vXLQHvSDUmEOmBoaxGbFAbvaLdfx4).

+#### Where's Your Data?

-An example dataset, similar to the ones provided to the project teams is available in this repository.
+An example dataset, similar to the ones provided to the project teams in the class is available in this repository.

 1. **0_sample_data.csv** - comma delimited well data with X and Y coordinates (meters), Facies 0 and 1 (1 is sandstone and 0 interbedded sand and mudstone), Porosity (fraction), permeability as Perm (mDarcy) and acoustic impedance as AI (kg/m2s*10^6).